Ojus-Sindwani/Financial-Analytics/README.md

-# Financial-Analytics
-This project aims to leverage advanced quantitative modeling techniques to analyze vast amounts of financial data and extract valuable insights that can inform trader decisions and enhance performance in the dynamic and complex world of financial markets.
+**Project Title: Financial and Accounting Analysis of U.S. Companies During Key Stock Market Crashes**

+**Project Overview:**

-The aim of the project is to conduct a financial and accounting analysis of a large set of U.S. companies during five key stock market crashes over the past few decades.
-These crashes include:
+The aim of this project is to conduct a comprehensive financial and accounting analysis of a large set of U.S. companies during five significant stock market crashes that occurred over the past few decades.
+The analysis will focus on understanding the determinants of stock returns during these turbulent periods in financial markets.
+The five key stock market crashes considered in this study are:

-1987 Stock Market Crash (Sept 1987 – Dec 1987)
+1. 1987 Stock Market Crash (Sept 1987 – Dec 1987)
-Dot Com Bubble and Crash (Jan 2000 – Oct 2002)
+2. Dot Com Bubble and Crash (Jan 2000 – Oct 2002)
-Great Recession & Financial Crisis (Jan 2008 – Feb 2009)
+3. Great Recession & Financial Crisis (Jan 2008 – Feb 2009)
-The Covid Shock (Feb 2020 – March 2020)
+4. The Covid Shock (Feb 2020 – March 2020)
-"The End of Easy Money" (Jan 2022 – Sep 2022)
+5. "The End of Easy Money" (Jan 2022 – Sep 2022)

-The project aims to explain the determinants of stock returns during these market crashes.
-Key tasks include:
+**Project Tasks:**

-Importing necessary libraries and packages such as NumPy, pandas, matplotlib, and statsmodels.
+- Importing necessary libraries and packages: This includes NumPy, pandas, matplotlib, and statsmodels for data analysis and visualization.

-Uploading the G Sector Files, which contain information about the Global Industry Classification (GIC) sectors for each year.
+- Uploading the G Sector Files: These files contain information about the Global Industry Classification (GIC) sectors for each year, which will be used for sector-wise analysis.

-Uploading files containing financial ratios derived from Assignment 3, including ratios for Net Profit Margin, Gross Profit Margin, Liquidity ratio, Leverage, Debt/Total Assets, Asset Turnover Ratio, and ROE.
+- Uploading financial ratio files: These files contain various financial ratios derived from previous assignments, including Net Profit Margin, Gross Profit Margin, Liquidity ratio, Leverage, Debt/Total Assets, Asset Turnover Ratio, and ROE.

-Merging financial data with average returns for the months leading up to the five stock market crashes.
+- Merging financial data with average returns: Merging datasets containing financial data with average returns for the months leading up to each of the five stock market crashes.

-Running logistic regression for specific financial metrics such as Current Assets, Current Liabilities, Total Liabilities, Long-Term Debt, Cost of Goods Sold, and Retained Earnings.
+- Running logistic regression: Conducting logistic regression analysis for specific financial metrics such as Current Assets, Current Liabilities, Total Liabilities, Long-Term Debt, Cost of Goods Sold, and Retained Earnings.

-Calculating financial ratios and regressing them against average returns to interpret the results.
+- Calculating financial ratios and regression analysis: Calculating financial ratios and regressing them against average returns to interpret the results and understand the impact of financial metrics on stock returns during market crashes.

-Treating missing values and merging dataframes based on the 'TICKER' column.
+- Treating missing values and merging datasets: Handling missing values in the datasets and merging dataframes based on the 'TICKER' column to create comprehensive datasets for analysis.

-Providing a detailed analysis of the financial and accounting factors influencing stock returns during the identified market crashes.
+**Project Deliverables:**

-The project involves merging and analyzing various datasets to identify trends, correlations, and determinants of stock returns during significant market downturns.
-By conducting regression analysis and calculating financial ratios, the project aims to provide insights into the financial health and performance of companies during times of economic uncertainty.
-This information can help investors and decision-makers understand the factors driving stock market crashes and make informed investment decisions.
+The project will deliver insights into the financial health and performance of U.S. companies during significant stock market crashes.
+This information will help investors and decision-makers understand the factors influencing stock returns during economic downturns and make informed investment decisions.

+**Project Contributors:**

+This project is being carried out by [Your Name] and [Any Collaborators].

+**Note:**

+Please refer to the project documentation and code files for detailed analysis and results.